Find Affordable College Courses

 Top 10 Best Communication & Media Studies Schools

-Our 2023 rankings named Fairfield University the best school in Connecticut for communication and media studies students.
-Fairfield U is a moderately-sized private not-for-profit school located in the suburb of Fairfield.
+Our analysis found Fairfield University to be the best school for communication and media studies students who want to pursue a degree in Connecticut.
+Fairfield U is a medium-sized private not-for-profit school located in the large suburb of Fairfield.

 After completing their degree, communications graduates from Fairfield U carry an average student debtload of $26,411.
 This translates to an average monthly loan payment of $602, based on a 10-year repayment plan.